ashakozak/project_j/README.md

 _________________________________________________________________________________________
 ## Module 2

 ## International Passenger Airline Analysis: Australia (2003 - September 2022)

 This module contains an in-depth analysis on international airlines to and from Australia between 2003 and September 2022.
 The analysis focuses on identifying top passenger airlines operating in and out of Australia over years, seat utilization on flights to various country ports, their correlation with popular ports if any, finding popular international port cities by total number of flights, finding country ports with consistent high seat utilization, and potential opportunity for increasing number of flights on analysed routes.

+## Contributor:
+Jyotsna Jayaraman

 ## Table of Contents:
-* Module 2 file with the main script
+* Module 2 file with the main script, Observations and analysis
 * Output folder with 13 charts and an image of a map
 * Resources folder with the original data sets:
     *  international_airline_activity_opfltsseats.csv